-- Payment of Child Benefit to the applicant - Confirmation of the child's residence from relevant professionals (social worker, health visitor, doctor, head teacher)

-5.2 In the case of divorced or separated parents/guardians, if the child does not reside with the applicant as her/his main and principal residence on the facts in 5.1 above, the application cannot include the child.
+- Payment of Child Benefit to the applicant - Confirmation of the child's residence from relevant professionals (social worker, health visitor, doctor, head teacher) - 5.2 In the case of divorced or separated parents/guardians, if the child does not reside with the applicant as her/his main and principal residence on the facts in 5.1 above, the application cannot include the child.
 Where a child is co-resident with two parents, if the child is already adequately housed with one parent, s/he cannot be included on the housing application of the second parent.

-6.0 Sharing a home to provide mutual support/minimise living costs

-6.1 Joint applications from relatives, friends, carers or companions who are not partners, who have a established relationship (for example, who have lived with each other for 12 months or more or been associated for a long period) and would be providing mutual support will be considered where the applicants' aim is to create a sustainable tenancy.
+6.0 Sharing a home to provide mutual support/minimise living costs each other for 12 months or more or been associated for a long period) and would be providing mutual support will be considered where the applicants' aim is to create a sustainable tenancy.
 NB It must be noted that most providers will not consider granting tenancies where people have lived together for less than 12 months.